imagej/imagej.github.io/pages/Developing_Plugins_for_ImageJ_1.x.md

 ## Plots

-You can show a plot window very easily using the {% include javadoc-ij1 package='ij/gui' class='Plot' %} class:
+You can show a plot window very easily using the {% include javadoc-ij1 package='ij/gui ' class='Plot ' %} class:

 ``` java
 void plot(double[] values) {